raghavsub/gtkpass/README.md

 # gtkpass
-A GTK+ 3 program for minimal usage of the standard unix password manager
+A GTK+ 3 program for the standard unix password manager